 Bay windows can’t be missed.
 The tall panes, concave layout, and wide view you get from bay windows are unlike almost any other window, and thus need some special consideration when choosing a window treatment.
 New York City homeowners should focus on window treatments that enhance a bay window’s eye-catching layout, protect your privacy, and look beautiful in your living or family room.
 Luckily, there are a number of window treatments that fill all those roles.

 The Sunburst recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Motorized shades can operate with the simple push of a button, eliminating any hassle whatsoever.
-On the other hand, with plantation shutters most homeowners opt to tilt the louvers to a single perfect position, and rarely if ever reposition the louvers.
-Both choices address the biggest challenge of tall windows!
+On the other hand, with plantation shutters most homeowners opt to position the louvers in a single perfect position, and seldom, if ever reposition the louvers.
+Both choices address the biggest challenge of high ceiling windows!

 The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be fit to your frame to make room for the crank or lever–which lets you open and shut your window effortlessly.
 Both cellular and Roman shades can also work well on casement windows, although you might have to work around the fabric when you want to open or shut it.